mmmuscus/Shadow-Functions-Engine/README.md

 **Variables:** -

-**How it's done:** The functions use another function called [GetKeyState](https://docs.microsoft.com/en-us/windows/desktop/api/winuser/nf-winuser-getkeystate).

-**Notes:** The [GetKeyState function](https://docs.microsoft.com/en-us/windows/desktop/api/winuser/nf-winuser-getkeystate) can be found in [the windiws.h header](https://en.wikipedia.org/wiki/Windows.h) which countains lots of useful functions from the windows API.
+**How it's done & notes:** The functions use another function called [GetKeyState](https://docs.microsoft.com/en-us/windows/desktop/api/winuser/nf-winuser-getkeystate).
+This function can be found in [the windiws.h header](https://en.wikipedia.org/wiki/Windows.h) which countains lots of useful functions from the windows API.
 The ___Pressed functions are one of the three places where I used external resources to solve my problem.
 The other link I used to write theese can be found [here](https://stackoverflow.com/questions/6331868/using-getkeystate).
 #### 3.4.1.2. cancelOut
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp